 In 20 to 30 percent of individuals with metachromatic leukodystrophy, onset occurs between the age of 4 and adolescence.
 In this juvenile form, the first signs of the disorder may be behavioral problems and increasing difficulty with schoolwork.
 Progression of the disorder is slower than in the late infantile form, and affected individuals may survive for about 20 years after diagnosis.

 The adult form of metachromatic leukodystrophy affects approximately 15 to 20 percent of individuals with the disorder.
 In this form, the first symptoms appear during the teenage years or later.
-Often behavioral problems such as alcoholism, drug abuse, or difficulties at school or work are the first symptoms to appear.
+Often behavioral problems such as alcohol use disorder, drug abuse, or difficulties at school or work are the first symptoms to appear.
 The affected individual may experience psychiatric symptoms such as delusions or hallucinations.
 People with the adult form of metachromatic leukodystrophy may survive for 20 to 30 years after diagnosis.
 During this time there may be some periods of relative stability and other periods of more rapid decline.

 Metachromatic leukodystrophy gets its name from the way cells with an accumulation of sulfatides appear when viewed under a microscope.
 The sulfatides form granules that are described as metachromatic, which means they pick up color differently than surrounding cellular material when stained for examination.